 I also went and added some marshmallows and whipped cream because I am a sugar addict and marshmallows make me happy.
 If you love hot cocoa, I also have a Big Batch of Hot Cocoa Mix you will love to have around for multiple servings.

-I highly recommend using a good quality chocolate, one with a high percentage of cacao.
+I highly recommend using good quality chocolate, one with a high percentage of cacao.
 I like between 60% and 71%.
-You can use a milk chocolate but then you may not need to add any sugar.
+You can use milk chocolate but then you may not need to add any sugar.

 This is also a great dipping sauce.
 I think I most equated it to a hot ganache… so cookies and biscotti were a perfect compliment.